JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/global_navigation.md

 * `WebGUI.rowColumn(vector)` - returns the index in map coordinates corresponding to the vector in world coordinates passed as parameter.

 The map image has a resolution of 400x400 pixels and indicates whether there is an obstacle or not by its color.
 The map in the Gazebo world has its center in [0, 0] and it has a width and height of 500 meters.
 Therefore, each of the pixels in the map image represent a cell in the Gazebo world with a width and height of 1.25 meters.

+### ROS 2-direct Implementation

+#### ROS 2 Topics

+Use standard ROS 2 topics for direct communication with the simulation.

+*⚠️ Even when using ROS 2-direct, you must still import `WebGUI` if you want visualization.

+- `/cmd_vel` - Publish to this topic to set both linear and angular velocities.
+Message type: `geometry_msgs/msg/Twist`

+- `/odom` - Subscribe to this topic to receive the robot odometry.
+  Message type: `nav_msgs/msg/Odometry`

+- `/webgui/current_target` - Subscribe to this topic to receive the current goal selected from the WebGUI.
+  Message type: `geometry_msgs/msg/Point`
+  QoS: `TRANSIENT_LOCAL`, depth `1`

+- `/webgui/path` - Publish to this topic to display the planned path in the WebGUI.
+  Message type: `nav_msgs/msg/Path`

+- `/webgui/debug_image` - Publish to this topic to display a debug image typically used to visualize the cost map, wavefront expansion, or any other intermediate grid representation.
+  Message type: `sensor_msgs/msg/Image`

+To have frequency control you need to use standard ROS 2 mechanisms to manage loop timing:

+- `rclpy.spin()` - Event-driven execution using callbacks.
+- `rclpy.spin_once()` - Single-step processing, often with custom timers.
+- `rclpy.Rate()` - Loop-based frequency control.

 ## Videos